pebble-dev/rebble-help/_topic/subscription.md

 - Weather info on the built-in weather app, and Timeline

-- A faster (30 minute) Timeline sync period
+- A faster (30 minute) Timeline sync period, compared to the default of 3 hours

-- A warm fuzzy feeling for supporting the project
+- A warm fuzzy feeling for supporting the project <3

 If you wish to setup a Rebble subscription, [click here for a step-by-step guide!](/setup-subscription)